 Black Evesham Church Vestment Fabric Orphrey

-Over the past several weeks, we have been working through matching patterns on the Red Lichfield Liturgical Church Vestment Fabric.
+Black Evesham Church Vestment Fabric Orphrey: Over the past several weeks, we have been working through matching patterns on the Red Lichfield Liturgical Church Vestment Fabric.
 I have really enjoyed working with Lichfield.
-I feel very blessed every time I work with lovely liturgical church vestment fabrics, yet working with Lichfield on the current project has a blessing.
-For starters, the pattern repeat on Lichfield is a “user-friendly” pattern repeat.
-The scale of the design motifs are neither too small, nor too large, making it a nice choice for altar frontal, pulpit falls, and chalice veils, as well as for stoles, chasubles, and other vestment items.
+I feel very blessed every time I work with lovely liturgical church vestment fabrics, yet working with Lichfield on the current project has been a blessing.
+For starters, the pattern repeats on Lichfield is a “user-friendly” pattern repeat.
+The scale of the design motifs is neither too small, nor too large, making it a nice choice for altar frontal, pulpit falls, and chalice veils, as well as for stoles, chasubles, and other vestment items.
 And if that were not enough, there is the color: RED.
-Red is such a striking color, and the church uses red for days that call for impact, those mainly being Pentecost, and in reformed churches such as many branches of the Lutheran Church, red is the color used to celebrate the Protestant Reformation.
+Red is such a striking color, and the church uses red for days that call for impact, those mainly being Pentecost, in reformed churches such as many branches of the Lutheran Church, red is the color used to celebrate the Protestant Reformation.

-Red is a strong color, and in the church, red is used on festival days, such as Pentecost, and in some churches, Palm Sunday, Maunday Thursday, and to mark certain saint days.
+Red is a strong color, and in the church, red is used on festival days, such as Pentecost, and in some churches, Palm Sunday, Maundy Thursday, and to mark certain saint days.
 Red is also the color used to celebrate the Reformation within Protestant Churches.
 Most churches only have one set of red church vestments to mark the celebration of these various church holidays.
-The most common color od red would be a bright Pentecost red.
-Budget is certainly a concern, and many churches simple can not afford to have mote that one set of red vestments for use on each holiday where red is used, and that is a shame, because the Holy Days which call for the use of red are very different in their celebrations.
-But what if a different set of vestments could be used on Sundays where the celebrations mark such important events in the life of the church?
+The most common color of red would be a bright Pentecost red.
+Budget is certainly a concern, and many churches simply can not afford to have more than one set of red vestments for use on each holiday where red is used, and that is a shame because the Holy Days which call for the use of red are very different in their celebrations.
+But what if a different set of vestments could be used on Sundays when the celebrations mark such important events in the life of the church?
 Imaging the aid to teaching and understanding that could come with the careful and thoughtful use and making of unique church vestments and altar hangings with symbols designed for the specific festival?
-Can specific designs be created for a major celebrations to aid the work of the Pastor or Priest as they work to shepherd and teach their flocks?
+Can specific designs be created for a major celebration to aid the work of the Pastor or Priest as they work to shepherd and teach their flocks?
 This has been something that I have pondered for quite some time.
 I have visited with many of my dear friends who are ministers within the church for suggestions and ideas, and now those ideas are ready to take shape and form.

-The fabric above is Evesham, but this time it is a silk damask, and not the metallic Evesham which is always a favorite.
-Evesham, which is made from silk fibers, comes in two different pattern scales: a large size pattern, and a small size pattern.
+The fabric above is Evesham, but this time it is a silk damask and not the metallic Evesham which is always a favorite.
+Evesham, which is made from silk fibers, comes in two different pattern scales: a large size pattern, and a small pattern.
 With two sizes of scales of patterns to select from, a tough decision had to be made as to which to use.
-The answer is: both.
-This project will combine the use of both the large and small pattern of Evesham.
+The answer is both.
+This project will combine the use of both the large and small patterns of Evesham.
 And I hope it will work.

 Once the orphrey band is cut, the centers are matched and it is basted to the base fabric using long stitches, or tailor basting.
 Some may ask why tailor baste instead of using a fast technique such as spray adhesive, or fusible web.
 The answer lies in the quality and type of fabric being used for making the vestments.
 There are times when using fusible web or spray adhesive works well when putting layers of fabrics together.
 I frequently use those techniques for many church vestment projects.